Hanford Waste Treatment Plant: DOE Is Pursuing Pretreatment Alternatives, but Its Strategy Is Unclear While Costs Continue to Rise

 The Secretary of Energy should direct the Assistant Secretary of Environmental Management to ensure that EM's final AOA for HLW pretreatment at the Hanford Site includes a definition of mission need and life-cycle cost estimates for the baseline or status quo alternative, as called for in the best practices for an AOA process we have identified and DOE guidance.
 (Recommendation 1)

 In January 2023, DOE released its AOA for HLW treatment.
-DOE also announced in 2023 that holistic negotiations with the state of Washington had concluded but has not yet announced details of the agreement.
-We will review this agreement once it is made public and assess whether the steps taken by DOE satisfy this recommendation.
+In April 2024, after years of holistic negotiations with the state of Washington, DOE announced an agreement that includes further exploration of alternatives for HLW treatment.
+The agreement is now out for public comment.
+We will review this agreement once it is finalized and assess whether the steps taken by DOE satisfy this recommendation.

 In January 2023, DOE released its AOA for HLW treatment.
 According to DOE and Ecology officials, DOE engaged Ecology in the AOA process by communicating with them throughout the process and providing them with transparent information about the alternatives analyzed.